ArduPilot/ardupilot_wiki/dev/source/docs/learning-ardupilot-uarts-and-the-console.rst

 The 8 UARTs
 ===========

 The ArduPilot HAL currently defines 8 UARTs.
 The HAL itself does not define any particular roles for these UARTs, but the other parts of ArduPilot assume they will be assigned particular functions.
 The command-line options for using with sim_vehicle.py the serial port should be preceded by :code:`-A` to pass along to the vehicle binary.
 Make sure to include the :code:`uart` protocol.
 Specifying a baudrate is not required, but is more consistent.
 For example, :code:`sim_vehicle.py --console --map -A --serial5=uart:/dev/ttyS15:115200`.
-The :code:`uartX` options are older and the :code:`serialX` options are newer and more convenient.

 +-------------+----------------------+----------+-------------------------+
 | ParamPrefix | Sim_vehicle Cmd Line | Def Role | Default Connection      |